talk2dennis/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

+6. The shortest distance between two points is a straight line
+> A function that draws a straight line in the terminal.

 7. I feel like I am diagonally parked in a parallel universe
 > function that draws a diagonal line on the terminal.
 > Where n is the number of times the character \ should be printed